Skip to main content

 Frequently asked

 We coordinate with licensed paralegals or counsel for hearing representation.
-We prepare the evidence package and the witness brief.
-The hearing itself is conducted by the licensed representative.
+We prepare the evidence package and witness brief.

 Problem we solve, how we solve it